semiprime/pygenda/docs/known_issues.md

 * Need InfoPrints (a.k.a. toast notifications) for some situations

-* Todo items cannot be shown in Week or Year views
+* Only to-do items with due dates can be shown in Week or Year views.
+  There may be a need to show others (e.g. with start dates, with status "action required", with high priority).

 * Todo due-dates display improvements: date without year; date with day;
   date like "tomorrow", "today", "2 days", "yesterday!"; don't show if